nkappler/ctxmenu/README.md

 .ctxmenu li.interactive /* any interactive item (anchor, action item, submenu)*/ .ctxmenu li.submenu     /* any menu item that has a submenu */
 ```

+## Contributing
+You can find the source code in the `src/` directory and the files for manual testing in the `test/` directory.
+> ⚠ Don't change any JavaScript files manually, as those changes will be overwritten by the build!

+### Test your changes
+Please test your changes before opening a PR.
+To test your changes locally, run `npm run build`.
+This will compile the typescript source files
+and update the files in the `standalone/` and `docs/` directories.
+You can now open the `docs/index.html` file in your browser to test your changes.

+### Adding Commits
+Currently, the build pipeline updates all javascript files simultaneously, including those used for the demo website and downloads.
+Those files should be kept in sync with the releases however.
+Please only commit changes to the typescript source files, if possible.
+If you need to touch other files as well, please add a note in the PR explaining why.
+I am working on an update for the build pipeline to address this manual step... 🙂